MicrosoftDocs/security/zero-trust/infrastructure.md

 > [Learn about implementing an end-to-end Zero Trust strategy for applications](https://aka.ms/ZTApplications).

-### Human access to resources requires Just-In-Time
+### III.
+Human access to resources requires Just-In-Time

 Personnel should use administrative access sparingly.
 When administrative functions are required, users should receive temporary administrative access.